MarS-FM: Generative Modeling of Molecular Dynamics via Markov State Models: The new class of s

 \looseness=-1 \xhdr{Increased sample diversity} MSM-Emus {\em decouple} the learning objective from the specific transitions observed in the simulation.
 Rather than learning frame-to-frame transitions $x(\MD) \rightarrow x(\MD + \tau)$, they learn {\em state-to-state transitions} $S_i \rightarrow S_j$, enabling broader generalization (as validated in~\S\ref{sec: Experiments}).
 Unlike MD-Emus, which attempt to replicate the exact temporal dynamics at fixed lag time $\tau$, MSM-Emus focus on capturing {\em macroscopic} transitions identified by the MSM.
 In the scenario described in \S\ref{sec: MD Emulators}, MSM-Emus learn to generate transitions $S_A \ni x \rightarrow y \in S_B$ from diverse starting points $x\in S_A $ beyond those explicitly visited by the MD simulation.
 Crucially, the kinetics defined by the underlying MSM remains intact: during training, transitions are sampled from the distribution $\mathsf{T}$, ensuring that the global dynamical behavior is faithfully preserved.

 \looseness=-1 \xhdr{Fast exploration} At inference, MSM-Emus can explore the energy landscape by generating samples $y \sim p_\mathsf{T}(y | x(0))$, without being bound by fine-grained temporal dynamics.
 This significantly improves {\em sampling efficiency} (as visualized in Figure \ref{fig: main_diagram} and validated in \S\ref{sec: Experiments}).
 Additionally, as many conformations can now be generated in {\em parallel}, MSM-Emus reduce compounding errors due to autoregressive calls.
+While MSM-Emus are designed to preserve the coarse-grained kinetics encoded by the MSM (e.g., metastable-state populations and transition probabilities), they are not intended to faithfully reproduce all fine-grained dynamical observables of the MD trajectories, at the same level of accuracy as fixed-lag MD-Emus.
+By construction, training on state-to-state jump transitions prioritizes long-timescale behavior over the detailed intra-state time ordering.
+In this sense, MSM-Emus are complementary to MD-Emus: the former emphasize efficient exploration and long-timescale thermodynamics/kinetics, whereas the latter more directly track the local, frame-to-frame dynamics (see Appendix~\ref{app:tetra-dynamics} for a concrete hybrid instantiation and torsion-angle decorrelation analysis).